jainshobhit/jainshobhit.github.io/_posts/2024-09-18-being-on-time.md

 Another effective strategy is to plan your day or week in advance.
 I've been doing this for the past 4-5 months and have seen positive results.
 Try to schedule everything in advance so you always know what you need to do.
 Trust me, it will significantly simplify your life.

+As the company grows and we increase our headcount with time, these things are going to be more important for us.
+As the number of people increase, it will inevitably lead to more chaos.
+And we can reduce a lot of this chaos & the inefficiencies by being punctual.

 Please look into yourself and try to identify if you are one of those?
 If so, now is the time to make a change.